abbysmal/gc-tracing/proposal.md

 User defined events would allow developers to implement their own set of events from the application level.
 Such events could then be easily correlated with the runtime's own set of events.

-We also had discussion about opening new extraction channels for eventlog's streams.
-This would prove useful for production systems or Mirage application (extracting traces via network or a serial port... ect).
+We also had discussions about opening new extraction channels for eventlog's streams.
+This would prove useful for production systems or Mirage application (extracting traces via network or a serial port... etc).

 The timeline for these features is undefined as discussions about their respective designs are still ongoing.